Álex Petxarroman: Athletic Bilbao

 On 1 July 2021, Petxarroman signed a three-year contract with La Liga side Athletic Bilbao.
 He made his professional debut on 31 October, replacing Óscar de Marcos late into a 1–1 away draw against his former side Real Sociedad.

 Andorra

 On 10 August 2022, Petxarroman was loaned to Segunda División newcomers FC Andorra for the season.
 On 24 July of the following year, he signed a permanent two-year contract with the club.

 Deportivo La Coruña

 On 15 July 2024, after Andorra's relegation, Petxarroman signed a four-year deal with Deportivo de La Coruña, newly promoted to division two.

 Andorra return (loan)

 On 14 August 2025, Petxarroman returned to Andorra on a one-year loan deal, with a buyout clause.

+Ceuta

+On 10 July 2026, Petxarroman moved to fellow second division side AD Ceuta FC on a one-year contract.